 Both tracks are currently the subjects of evolutionary change and heated controversy among experts.
 We shall present and follow a widely practiced mainstream methodology and, as time permits, also examine and critically discuss some of the alternative project-management approaches that are currently in vogue.

-If you prefer to follow one of the alternative approaches, perhaps because your employer has adopted it, you may do so in the course.
+If you prefer to follow one of the alternative approaches, perhaps because your employer has adopted it as a mandatory standard, you may do so in the course.
 However, you must understand the mainstream approach we're presenting and be able to state definite reasons for deviating from it.

 Project planning & control disciplines for software development are closely tied to and dependent on methodologies for: